wiseman-timelord/AntiMsVirus/README.md

 In short, a tool to, shut down and close, the Microsoft Anti-Malware, in Windows 10, that seems to turn itself back on, it is focused on locating and terminating processes that are likely related to Microsoft's anti-malware services or applications (as indicated by the name patterns "Mp" and "MsMp").

 ### PHILOSOPHY
-- Background tasks like virus checks can cause system lag, especially during gaming.
-Reducing these can ensure smoother performance for resource-heavy applications.
+- Background tasks like virus checks can cause system lag, especially during gaming on a server.
+Reducing these background tasks can ensure smoother performance for resource-heavy applications.
-- Preferring offline installers and personal monitoring over automatic virus scans, users who understand their system well might not need extra security software.
+- Preferring offline installers and personal monitoring over automatic virus scans, users who understand their system well might not need extra security software, especially as it is present on download servers.
-- Mandatory background processes, similar to viruses, consume resources involuntarily.
-Disabling them can lead to more efficient system performance for expert users.
+- Non-required mandatory background processes, are similar to viruses, consume resources involuntarily.

 ### PREVIEW
 ```